workkkfor2012/gemini-coder/README.md

 CWC is for you if:

-- you're an experienced developer working on a large codebase
+- you're a craftsman working on a large codebase
+- you're a student or hobbyist on a budget
 - coding agents are too autonomous for your liking
-- student or hobbyist on a budget
+- you love open source software! 🫶

 <br/>